niladri1204/niladri1204/README.md

 ### Computer Science Student | Software Engineer | AI & Intelligent Systems

-I'm a Computer Science student and engineer interested in building intelligent, practical software systems.

-I enjoy working at the intersection of **software engineering, artificial intelligence, and intelligent systems**, with a focus on turning complex ideas into real, working products.

----

 ## About Me

 * 🎓 Computer Science student with a strong interest in software engineering